JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 Fitting Dipolar Signals
 -----------------------

 DeerLab provides a wide range of functionality to analyze experimental dipolar EPR data using least-squares fitting.
-The main fit function of DeerLab is ``fitsignal``.
+The main fit function of DeerLab is ``fitmodel``.
 This function can fit models with either non-parametric and parametric distance distributions to the data.
 This fitting is done in a one-step process, such that all model parameters (e.g. distance distribution, modulation depth, background decay rate, spin concentration, etc.) are obtained at the same time.
 It also provides uncertainty estimates for all fitted quantities (see later).

 Picking the right model
 ***********************

 DeerLab provides a very flexible framework to model dipolar signals originating from many different dipolar EPR spectroscopy experiments.
 Choosing a model that properly describes your sample and experiment is of paramount importance.
-In ``fitsignal`` the main structure of the model is already defined, with the following components:
+In ``fitmodel`` the main structure of the model is already defined, with the following components:
     * **Distance range**: Also called the distance-axis, is the range of distances where the distribution is defined.
     * **Distribution model**: Describes the intra-molecular distance distribution in either a parametric (e.g. a Gaussian distribution) or a non-parametric way.
     * **Background model**: Describes the dipolar background signal arising from the inter-molecular contributions.